 Ernie Goodno has more than 30 years’ experience in the criminal justice field and is currently the director of reentry services.
 He previously served as program director of Hampshire House, serving on the Senior Management Team as well as the Training Committee of SJS’s Operation Integrate.
 Ernie previously spent more than 20 years in law enforcement, providing investigative and community policing, and working to reduce reoffending in the state of New Hampshire.
 Ernie is a four-time recipient of CRJ’s CEO Award for individual and group accomplishments as well as CRJ’s Star Award for individual achievement.
 Ernie currently serves on the State of New Hampshire’s Judicial Conduct Committee and the Southern New Hampshire University’s Criminal Justice Advisory Board.

-Matthew LeFrancois has served as a Program Director at the Coolidge House in Boston since 2014, and he assumed the leadership of CRJ’s McGrath House in 2016.
+Matthew began his work with CRJ in 2009 and has held various positions at programs in both New Hampshire and Massachusetts.
+He previously served as a Program Director at Coolidge House and McGrath House in Boston.
 He sits on various CRJ committees including the SJS Operation Integrate Assessment Committee and the CRJ Retention Committee.
-Matthew began his work with CRJ in 2009 holding various positions at programs in both New Hampshire and Massachusetts.
 Matthew holds a Bachelor of Arts in Government and International Relations from Clark University.

 Howard Jardine has over 30 years’ experience in the juvenile and criminal justice fields, and is currently the Program Director at Brooke House.
 He also serves on the Programming Committee of SJS’s Operation Integrate.
 Howard previously directed two youth programs at CRJ and has worked as a counselor and senior program supervisor, and as a community monitor at a day reporting center.
 Howard has a Bachelor of Arts degree in Social Work from Eastern Nazarene College.